codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_4xx.rst

   Libraries are `Calendaring <http://codeigniter.com/userguide3/libraries/calendar.html>`_, `FTP <http://codeigniter.com/userguide3/libraries/ftp.html>`_, `Javascript <http://codeigniter.com/userguide3/libraries/javascript.html>`_, `Shopping Cart <http://codeigniter.com/userguide3/libraries/cart.html>`_, `Trackback <http://codeigniter.com/userguide3/libraries/trackback.html>`_,
   `XML-RPC /-Server <http://codeigniter.com/userguide3/libraries/xmlrpc.html>`_ and `Zip Encoding <http://codeigniter.com/userguide3/libraries/zip.html>`_.

-- All the other Libraries, which exists in both CodeIgniter Versions, can be upgraded with some adjustments.
-The most important and most used Libraries received an Upgrade Guide, which will help you with simple steps and examples to adjust your code.
+- All the other libraries, which exist in both CodeIgniter versions, can be upgraded with some adjustments.
+The most important and mostly used libraries received an Upgrade Guide, which will help you with simple steps and examples to adjust your code.

 .. toctree::